alexanghh/mat2-web/README.md

 by copying [this file](https://0xacab.org/jvoisin/mat2-web/tree/master/config/apache2.config) to your `/etc/apache2/sites-enabled/mat2-web` file.

-Then configure the environment variable: `MAT2_ALLOW_ORIGIN_WHITELIST=https://myhost1.org https://myhost2.org` Note that you can add multiple hosts from which you want to accept API requests.
-These need to be separated by a space.
-**IMPORTANT:** The default value if the variable is not set is: `Access-Control-Allow-Origin: *`

 Configure the following environment variables:

+ -  `MAT2_ALLOW_ORIGIN_WHITELIST=https://myhost1.org https://myhost2.org`
+ Note that you can add multiple hosts from which you want to accept API requests.
+These need to be separated by a space. **IMPORTANT:** The default value if the variable is not set is: `Access-Control-Allow-Origin: *`
  - `MAT2_MAX_FILES_BULK_DOWNLOAD=10` Max number of files that can be grouped for a bulk download.
+ Note: Each file has a max file size of 16mb

  - `MAT2_MAX_FILE_AGE_FOR_REMOVAL=900` Seconds a file in the upload folder is kept.
   After that it will be deleted.
 Default `15 * 60`

-This specifies the max number of files that can be bulk downloaded using the api.
-Note: Each file has a max file size of 16mb
+ - `MAT2_WEB_DOWNLOAD_FOLDER` Define the upload folder path.
+Defaults to:  `./uploads/`

 Finally, restart uWSGI and your web server:

 ```